LUMC/galaxy-launcher/docs/developer_docs/rundockergalaxy.md

 ---|---
 docker_user | The user without sudo rights that runs the container.
 (Default = Galaxy) galaxy_docker_docker_image |The docker image that is used.
 The default is bgruening/galaxy-stable.
-This should be tagged as a best practice, for example bgruening/galaxy-stable:17.01. docker_environment_file_location | where the environment file is stored on the host. galaxy_docker_export_location | Where the galaxy database will be exported to (Default = /home/docker_user) galaxy_docker_container_name | The name of the running container (default = galaxy) galaxy_docker_web_port | The port on which galaxy will be hosted.
+This should be tagged as a best practice, for example bgruening/galaxy-stable:17.01. galaxy_docker_environment_file_location | where the environment file is stored on the host. galaxy_docker_export_location | Where the galaxy database will be exported to (Default = /home/docker_user) galaxy_docker_container_name | The name of the running container (default = galaxy) galaxy_docker_web_port | The port on which galaxy will be hosted.
 (Default 8080)